Flowtyio/capability-cache/README.md

 for their users to a minimum.

-These platforms could choose to iterate over all controllers on a storage path they want to have access to and choose one that matches their desired type, but that has two challengnes:
+These platforms could choose to iterate over all controllers on a storage path they want to have access to and choose one that matches their desired type, but that has a few challengnes:

 - How do you know the capability you are using isn't slated to be removed by another platform when they no longer need it?